mborges-pivotal/sone-iot/README.md

 You may have to change the manifest.yml to avoid route conflicts before issuing the *cf push* command.

+### Running the backend application
+This application uses Spring Cloud Data Flow to process the events from the particle.io cloud.
+Like the particle.io cloud, it acts as a Server-Sent Event server therefore we can leverage the existing standalone application code.

+This is a Spring Boot Web application that uses RabbitMQ to receive events from Spring Cloud Data Flow.
+It runs on PWS much like the standlone application.

 ## Spring Cloud Data Flow
 Let's infer you have a Spring Cloud Data Flow environment ready.